 The pintxo restaurants can be found all over the city.
 During lunch time they are packed with locals grabbing a bite to eat and drink some wine.
 Join them and try a bunch of them.
 When you’re done, your bill depends on the amount of skewers that are on you plate.
 It’s customary to take one or two pintxos instead of cramming your plate.

-Our favorite pintxos bar in San Sebastián is Sirimiri Gastroleku.
+Our favorite place to eat pintxos in San Sebastián is Sirimiri Gastroleku.
 You can find it marked with number 1 on the map.

 #2.
 Must see in San Sebastián: Overlook the city from the Monte Igueldo